 I’ve written a bit on histamine intolerance lately and how the simple effort of making just a few changes to your diet can make all the difference in how you feel.
 Even if you’re not having any heart palpitations, skin flushing, rashes, brain fog, sleeplessness, itchy skin, runny nose, chest congestion, etc – these ingredients are delicious.
 They’re ingredients you can recognize with a low glycemic sugar substitute and were devoured by my husband who religiously, eats nothing resembling a cookie that came out of an oven without chocolate in it.

 Meaning, basically, these were delicious – and a variation off the other dessert which isn’t histamine friendly but really, really good for anyone who loves chocolate as much as my husband (see here).

 - Spelt Flour (organic spelt flour is very low histamine unlike almond flour, or even whole wheat which rates a 1 on the SIGHI List)

-- Unsweetened Vanilla Macadamia Milk (macadamia nuts are low histamine as opposed to almond milk)
+- Unsweetened Vanilla Macadamia Milk (macadamia nuts are low histamine as opposed to almonds but you may do fine!)

 - Baking Soda

 - Macadamia Nut Butter (or roasted, salted macadamia nuts: see below for how to make the nut butter if you can’t find it at a store)